Japanese Car Day: Parliament House Lawns, Hobart, 2nd of March, 2019

 The steering wheel has a very subtle wood-inlay around its rim.

 As a Japanese coupe tragic, I have to admit to being a little disappointed that the display wasn't graced by a Datsun 240 or 260Z.
 A 180B SSS would've been nice, too, as would a few of the local Fairladies.
-However, there were two very nice 280ZXs, with Rodney's bronze version being about as perfect as you might hope to see.
+However, there were two very tasty 280ZXs, with Rodney's bronze version being about as perfect as you might hope to see.

 Rodney's beautifully restored 280ZX.